log2timeline/dftimewolf/docs/recipe-list.md

 ## `gcp_logging_cloudsql_ts`

-Collects GCP related to Cloud SQL instances in a project and exports them to Timesketch.
+Collects GCP logs related to Cloud SQL instances in a project and exports them to Timesketch.

 **Details:**

-Collects GCP related to Cloud SQL instances in a project and exports them to Timesketch.
+Collects GCP logs related to Cloud SQL instances in a project and exports them to Timesketch.
 Some light processing is made to translate the logs into something Timesketch can process.

 **CLI parameters:**